Merchant ToS - Payment Facilitation Services

 2.4 The Merchant acknowledges that Complypay may interpret and enforce Card Scheme Rules and acquirer requirements and agrees that Complypay’s reasonable interpretation shall be binding.

-3.1 Payouts shall be made to the Merchant’s designated bank account in accordance with the payout schedule specified in the applicable Order Form, net of fees, refunds, Chargebacks, reserves, and other applicable amounts.
+3.6 Payouts shall be made in accordance with the payout schedule specified in the applicable Order Form, subject to the provisions of this Section 3.

 4. Fees